neurologic/Comparative-Animal-Behavior/_build/html/_sources/levels-of-analysis/evolution.md

 The moderator places one blue pen on the table.
 This pen is the 'resource' and it is worth +2 units of fitness.
 The moderator places one red pen on the table.
 This pen is the consequence of losing a figth and it is worth -1 unit of fitness.

 When the moderator says *go*, both players interact over the resource.
-Decide how the resource and consequence will be allocated according to the 'pacifist' behavior encountering a 'fighter' behavior.
-What happens to the red pen?
+Decide how the resource and consequence will be allocated according to the 'pacifist' behavior encountering a 'fighter' behavior (for example, what happens to the red pen?).
 After the resource and consequence have been allocated, the focal player tallies their net change in fitness after the encounter (the blue pen is worth +2 and the red pen is worth -1).
 :::

+***Q: Make a table that shows the average net fitness (per trial) of each focal behavioral strategy in each behavioral context that you tested.***

 ⏸️ PAUSE here for class-wide discussion